mavlink/MAVSDK-docs/en/faq.md

 ### Are multiple vehicles supported?

 Yes, the core C++ SDK is designed to support multiple vehicles.
 A vehicle is referred to a system in this SDK.
 The language wrappers so far only support one vehicle at a time.
-(However, nothing stops you from instantiating multiple copies of it to deal with multiple systems.)
+(However, nothing stops you from instantiating multiple copies of wrappers to deal with multiple systems.)

 A system needs to have a specific MAVLink system ID but can consist of multiple components with different component IDs.
 An example would be a drone with a gimbal and a camera talking MAVLink with the same system ID but different component IDs.